Skip to content

 # }

-Now that we have our now, let's go through a few steps to verify that the network is working currently but performing a few RPC requests, and deploying a contract.
+Now that we have our RPC running, let's go through a few steps to verify that the network is working currently but performing a few RPC requests.

 Make sure that your node is fully synced before proceeding with these steps.